Content from Introduction to The Carpentries Workbench

 Step 1: Choose a template

-- Markdown Lessons (no generated content)
+- Markdown Lessons (no generated content) (if your lesson will not include R code examples, use this template)

 - R Markdown Lessons (generated content via R) (our tutorial uses this template)